RBGKew/bioinfo-utils/docs/advice/from_sequences_to_phylogenies.md

 ## **1. Multiple Sequence Alignments (MSAs)**
 There are many different programs to align sequences.
 None of them is guarantied to find the optimal alignment.
-All of them perform more or less good depending on your data and how you tune their parameters.
+Performance depends on your data and how you tune the parameters.
-Below we give examples of use and remarks about the software that we tend to use most.
+Below we give examples of use and remarks about the software that we tend to use the most.

 ### MAFFT
 See the documentation [here](https://mafft.cbrc.jp/alignment/software/)